-Langley and Shelton Halls, Building One, Building Two, and University Inn Apartments These halls are exclusively for upperclassmen.
+Langley and Shelton Halls, Lee, Mars, and University Inn Apartments These halls are exclusively for graduate students.
 Each apartment has three private bedrooms per unit and each bedroom has a private bath and a walk - in closet.
 The three residents share a common living room, kitchen, and a washer and dryer.
 Thirty - six residents are housed in each building.
-The Housing Director phone number is 869-6212.

 Munson and Robertson House.
 Are residence halls that are reserved for female upperclassmen.
 The rooms are double occupancy and share a living room and kitchen.
 There are also private rooms upon availability.
-869-6212 related to room damages or key loss.
-Check in and checks out procedures are set forth in LMU's Residential Handbook.

 Byram Hall.
 Is the first official Greek Sorority House!
 The house belongs to the young ladies of Delta Theta Sigma.
 This residence hall is an apartment style set up with residents occupying three private rooms.
 The three residents share a full kitchen and living room area.
 Fourteen residents are house in this building.
-869-6212

 Completed housing application forms, along with a \$200.00 reservation and damage deposit, should be submitted to The Director of Residential Life.
-The deposit is refundable at the end of a student's residency if the student checks out in good order, cancels his/her room reservation by July I (Fall) or January I (Spring) and has no charges
+The deposit is refundable at the end of a student's residency if the student checks out in good order, cancels his/her room reservation by July 1 (Fall) or January 1 (Spring) and has no charges related to room damages or key loss.
+Check in and checks out procedures are set forth in LMU's Residential Handbook.